MeeGoIntegration/imager/docs/configuration/boss_skynet.rst

 BOSS / SkyNET
 =============

-The configuration is done in /etc/skynet/skynet.conf.
+Shared configuration is done in /etc/skynet/skynet.conf.
 If you use more than one (virtual) machine for Web UI and imager worker(s) this configuration is required in all machines.

 The main value that needs to be set is the amqp_host and this should